 Arizona is continuing the process through a Tier 1 Environmental Impact Statement (EIS) Study to potentially identify a Selected Corridor Alternative between Nogales and Wickenburg, Arizona.

-The Interstate 11 (I-11) Final Tier 1 Environmental Impact Statement and Preliminary Section 4(f) Evaluation (Final Tier 1 EIS) is now available for public review on the Documents page.
-The public review period for the Final Tier 1 EIS is 30 days and will run from July 16 through August 16, 2021.
+The I-11 Final Tier 1 Environmental Impact Statement and Preliminary Section 4(f) Evaluation (Final Tier 1 EIS) was completed and made available for public review (Final Tier 1 EIS document) July 16 through August 16, 2021.
 To learn more, visit the Overview page.
-The range of alternatives evaluated in the Final Tier 1 EIS includes both Build Corridor Alternatives and the No Build Alternative.
-The Final Tier 1 EIS outlines a Preferred Corridor Alternative that is a Build Corridor Alternative.

 Zoom in on a satellite view of the Preferred Alternative.

-The next major milestone for this study following the publication of the Final Tier 1 EIS is the Record of Decision, which will identify a Selected Corridor Alternative and is expected to be published before the end of 2021.
+The next major milestone for this study is the publication of a Record of Decision, which will identify a Selected Corridor Alternative and is expected to be published before the end of 2021.
 This will mark the end of the Tier 1 EIS Study.